This privacy statement explains how we use the personal information we collect.

 Who we are

-Planet (formerly Fintrax Group) incorporates Premier Tax Free, Planet Payment, Fintrax International Payment Services, GB Tax Free and e-Tax Free.
+Planet (the new brand for Fintrax Group) incorporates Premier Tax Free, Planet Payment, Fintrax International Payment Services, GB Tax Free and e-Tax Free.

 Information we collect and how we use it

 Circumstance: to deliver our products and services for our customers

 We ask for personal information because it is necessary in order to deliver our products and services to you.
 We may:

 - Share information for legal and regulatory reasons, with our group companies, government departments and/or tax and customs authorities in order to make your refund.

 - Share information with merchants in the fulfilment of processing a tax refund or payment.

 - Transfer your information outside the EEA to provide our service; such processing will be in compliance with Irish Data Protection legislation which Fintrax have identified as the Lead supervisory authority for all matters related to data protection.

 Personal information will not be kept for longer than is necessary for worldwide legal, regulatory and/or business purposes for which the information was received.
 Generally, this is for no longer than 11 years.